-Data privacy is extremely important to ClimatePartner GmbH.
-The collection and processing of your personal data takes place in compliance with the applicable legal data protection provisions, in particular the General Data Protection Regulation (GDPR).
-We collect and process your personal data in order to be able to offer you this website.
-This statement describes how and for what purpose your personal data is collected and used, and what options you have in connection with your data.
+The collection and processing of your personal data is carried out in compliance with the applicable data protection regulations, in particular the General Data Protection Regulation (GDPR).
+This statement describes how and for what purpose ClimatePartner collects personal data and how we handle the data.

 Fax: +49 89 1222875-29